takara-ai/SwarmFormer/README.md

   - Recall: 91.46%
   - F1: 89.29%

-## Model Architecture

-Both models follow a hierarchical architecture:

-1. Token embedding layer with dropout
-2. Multiple SwarmFormer layers, each containing:
-   - Local swarm aggregator with gated updates
-   - Clustering mechanism
-   - Global cluster attention
-   - Broadcast updater
-3. Mean pooling and classification

-## Limitations
+## Memory Requirements

-- SwarmFormer-Small: Not suitable for sequences >256 tokens
-- SwarmFormer-Base: Not suitable for sequences >768 tokens
-- Models are trained for English text classification only
-- Not designed for text generation or translation tasks
-- Memory requirements (with batch size 256):
+Memory requirements (with batch size 256):

 - Small: 8GB+ VRAM
 - Base: 10GB+ VRAM
 - Can be reduced by using smaller batch sizes

 ## TODO